jmjurado23/file_reporter_spinach/README.md

 Gem version: 0.0.1

 Reporter for Spinach tests.
 This reports to console and into a file.
-File is saved under tmp/spinach_errors.txt
+File is saved under:

-This is a reporter that meant to use on Jenkins, combined with (https://github.com/dblock/jenkins-ansicolor-plugin) to bring the color output to Jenkins console.
+    tmp/spinach_errors.txt

+This code is based on spinach v0.4 output reporter.

 ## Installation